 Mother gives Eustace’s teddy bear to Courage, which really upsets Eustace and comically turns him into a toddler.

-During the battle sequence the audience is left in no doubt as to the similarities between Eustace and his mother.
+During the big struggle sequence the audience is left in no doubt as to the similarities between Eustace and his mother.
 The scene with the mask introduces every single episode, after all.
 When turned upon Eustace he is terrified.
 He can give it, but he can’t take it.
 Eustace has been temporarily turned into Courage.

 The mother is ungrateful for the gifts, which Eustace gives her to try and make peace.
 She is allergic to flowers and doesn’t even like chocolate, which only proves that this woman is totally lacking in any kind of sweetness/humanity.
 She does, however, like the mirror gift.
 This is because she is vain.
 (One of the deadly sins, which makes it nice and simple and good for comedy villains.)